Reed-CompBio/spras/docs/tutorial/beginner.rst

    <div style="margin:20px 0;"></div>

-Because the parameters used help determine which edges and nodes are included, each setting produces a different subnetwork.
+The parameters used here help determine which edges and nodes are included; each setting produces a different subnetwork.
 By examining the statistics (egfr-pathway-summary.txt) alongside the visualizations (Cytoscape), you can assess how parameter choices influence both the structure and interpretability of the outputs.